 In 2016, Xuehua led a year-long in-depth study on the decentralized waste management innovations in Bengaluru, India, in collaboration with a prominent Indian environmental think-thank.
 The decentralized approach involves citywide mandatory separation of waste at household levels and composting of food waste at source.
 After completing the study, she worked with a local NGO in Chengdu on designing and implementing a demonstrating project involving the community composting of food waste in a community in Chengdu, China.
 Since early 2019, she has been leading a national project of the community composting by working with a dozen of environmental NGOs and communities throughout China.
 The project contains communities in 10 different cities covering 9 provinces and gained widespread influence in the nation.

-Through the HB global network, I am eager to learn how the communities in other parts of the world deal with their waste problems in a climate friendly way.
-In particular, how the community composting helps promoting resource recovery, climate mitigation, climate neutral, organic farming etc. I am also very interested in how local tradition, culture, socio-economic conditions, environmental perceptions and sustainable practice affect the community composting.
-Any stories are well welcome.
+Through the HB global network, she is eager to learn how the communities in other parts of the world deal with their waste problems in a climate friendly way.
+In particular, how the community composting helps promoting resource recovery, climate mitigation, climate neutral, organic farming etc. She is also very interested in how local tradition, culture, socio-economic conditions, environmental perceptions and sustainable practice affect the community composting.
+Any stories are welcome.

 Xuehua is currently sitting on the Board of Directors of Homeward Bound.